Iraqi parliament votes to expel US troops — awaits government approval | DW | 05.01.2020

 The complaint is about "American attacks and aggression on Iraqi military positions and the assassination of Iraqi and allied high level military commanders on Iraqi soil," according to the foreign ministry.

-Iraqi Prime Minister Adel Abdul Mahdi, who was in attendance in parliament on Sunday, urged parliament to end the presence of foreign troops in Iraq.
+Prime Minister Abdul-Mahdi, who was in attendance in parliament on Sunday, urged parliament to end the presence of foreign troops in Iraq.

 "Despite the internal and external difficulties that we might face, it remains best for Iraq on principle and practically," he told MPs.